6 ways to automate restaurant closing checklists

 - #1 - Simple checklist.
 The front-of-house closing tasks as one tick-list, plus a notes field.

 - #2 - With guidance.
-The same list with a note on what protects tonight's security and tomorrow's open.
+The simple checklist plus a note on what protects tonight's security and tomorrow's open.

-- #3 - With photo evidence.
-The guided checklist plus a photo of the finished work, captured at the time.
+- #4 - With photo evidence.
+The simple checklist plus a photo of one cleared and wiped-down table at the front of the dining room.

 Article Content